agra-uni-bremen/BioViz/README.md

 http://www.informatik.uni-bremen.de/agra/eng/bioviz.php

 This software is licensed under the GPLv2 or later.
-See the LICENSE.md file for details.
+See the [this file](gnu-gpl-v2.0.md) for details.

 ## Overview
 <img src="BioViz01.png" style="width:600px;"/>